 Barry Eichengreen is an American economist and Professor of Economics and Political Science at the University of California, Berkeley.
 An economic historian by background, Barry’s previous notable publications include, “Golden Fetters: The Gold Standard and the Great Depression”, “The European Economy since 1945”, and “Globalizing Capital: A History of the International Monetary System”.

 Throughout his works Barry Eichengreen displays a strong command of global economic history and his latest work The Populist Temptation is no exception to the rule.
 Divided into twelve chapters, the structure is more akin to a collection of essays than the traditional narrative format.
-Paradoxically, the book is both straightforward yet dense at the same time, making the reader take far more time on any given chapter than she or he would have done so otherwise.
-The book reads like a history book with a dense emphasis on economics and while many of the historical remarks are factual, much of the interpretation is subjective.
-Here it is worth touching upon some of the more contentious issues found throughout the book:
+Paradoxically, the book is both straightforward yet dense, making the reader take far more time on any given chapter than he or she would have done so otherwise.
+It reads like a history book with a particular emphasis on economics and while many of the historical remarks are factual, much of the interpretation is subjective.
+Here it is worth touching upon some of the more contentious issues that can be found:

 The author sets out the aim of the book from the onset, that is, to look back at Western history and attempt to identify under which “economic, social, and political” circumstances populism tends to take hold and what are the most effective policies to combat it (page ix).
 In this pursuit, Barry Eichengreen argues that “populism is activated by a combination of economic insecurity, threats to national identity and an unresponsive political system” – but can be “quelled by economic and political reforms that address the concerns of the disaffected” (page x).
 We will touch upon some of these reforms shortly.